imgmaterial/LDMXML/README.md

 The same array shape is used as for the CNN but the 34 or 35 now refers to the number of frames in the “video” that is being processed.
 Note that the array is reshaped into (34,7,450,1) and (35,8,450,1) as this becomes the expected shape for this type of network.
 An example can be seen in CRModelANN.py

 Note on Data Generation:
 When generating the data a recommendation would be to save each event as a separate file.
-This allows for an easier time when
+This allows for an easier time when using the generators later as changing the batch size becomes much easier to deal with.
+A generator only loads specific files at a time since trying to load all of the data at once overloads the RAM.

-Note on Data Loading:
+Note on Training:

-For this project there was too much data to load it directly into memory.
-Therefore a generator is used
+Start training with smaller datasets and find models that are viable at that size.
+Once a reasonable performance is reached for that smaller dataset expand to the larger and start to optimize for that total dataset.

 Required Modules: